What’s the Right Size Hydronic Baseboard Heater?

 Custom Covers

-Our Basic, Premium, and Elliptus, and Premium Tall offer different styles, but each can be customized in color and length.
-Custom cut sizes are free but has a little longer lead time and is non-refundable.
+Our Basic, Premium, Elliptus, and Premium Tall styles offer different designs, but each can be customized in color and length.
+There is no extra charge for cutting custom lengths, but the lead time is a little longer and these panels are not eligible for return.

 Ready to replace those baseboard heater covers?
-Even the difficult sizes are no problem at Baseboarders.
+Even the difficult sizes are no problem with Baseboarders®.
 Start shopping today.